Pabba-Advik/proposal-forge/README.md

 # Enterprise Proposal Generation Platform

 This is a project built using [cursor](https://cursor.dev) as its backend.

-This project is connected to the cursor deployment named [`rapid-mockingbird-386`](https://dashboard.cursor.dev/d/rapid-mockingbird-386).

 ## Project structure

 The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).